 - Once hot, add broccoli florets to skillet, cooking for ~5 minutes.
 Then, add bell peppers, zucchini, and tempeh slices.
 Continue to cook for ~10 minutes, mixing around well.

 - Once veggie-tempeh mix is well cooked and slightly browned, remove from heat.
-Add noodles to the skillet and pour over miso-peanut sauce.
+Add cooked brown rice, noodles, or quinoa to the skillet and pour over miso-peanut sauce.
 Mix together well, until ingredients are coated in the sauce.

-- Serve + enjoy hot.
-Option to top with a sprinkle of sesame seeds, or red chilli flakes for a bit of spice!
+- Serve and enjoy hot.
+Option to top with a sprinkle of red chilli flakes or hot sauce for a bit of spice!

 - You can serve this tempeh stir-fry recipe with any grain or starch that you’d like!
 My personal favourite choices would be brown rice, noodles (like brown rice or soba), or quinoa.
 Use a gluten-free starch as needed.

 - While this recipe is completely plant-based, feel free to switch up the proteins if you desire.
 This dish would pair well with pan-fried shrimp, tofu, chicken, or beef too.

 - Same goes for veggies – feel free to experiment with what you have on hand or use up any vegetables that need to be eaten.